Frequently Asked Questions

-- Are married
+2. Are married

-- Are registered for less than 12 hours now and after add/drop week
+3. Are registered for less than 12 hours now and after add/drop week

-- Will be or are 23 years or older
+4. Are 23 years or older

-First year students are assigned to one of the freshman residence halls after receipt of their enrollment deposit and their completed Adrian College Residence Hall Room and Board Agreement on housing.adrian.edu.
-Housing priority is based on the date the student's payment is received, their preference of hall and roommate, and the availability of rooms in the halls they have requested.
-Any specific roommate request must be mutual in order to insure matching.
+First year students are assigned to one of the freshmen residence halls after receipt of their enrollment deposit and their completed Adrian College Residence Hall Room and Board Agreement.
+Housing priority is based on the date the student's payment is received, their preference of hall and roommate and the availability of rooms in the hall(s) they have requested.
+Any specific roommate request must be mutual in order to ensure matching.